Pricing

 Priority supportNoNoNoYesYes

-Enterprise SSO / DPA / MSANoBy requestBy requestBy requestYes
+DPA / MSANoBy requestBy requestBy requestContract

 Rollout status (June 2026): one row above describes the plan entitlement rather than current behavior.